 Most importantly, do this on a bright sunny day.
 Probably seems really obvious, but still wanted to get it out of the way.
 A porch or backyard would be the simplest and most convenient option, if available.
 All you need is a chair and a Fold Up Table (Amazon) that you can easily setup and put away as needed.

 A second option would be to sit by an open window and let the sun shine on you.
-With this option, it’s much more feasible to use a wired internet connection.
+With this option, it’s much more feasible to use a wired internet connection since you’re still indoors.
 Or, you could consider…

 Believe it or not, it’s not uncommon to for guys to claim a table in a public building lobby or coffee shop and use the free public wi-fi to play video games for hours.

-Most coffee shops provide free wi-fi for its customers, and many of those coffee shops also have outdoor seating.
-Some Starbucks shops also provide outdoor seating.
+Most coffee shops provide free wi-fi for its customers, and many of those coffee shops also have outdoor seating available.
+Some Starbucks shops provide outdoor seating.

 As long as you occasionally buy something from the coffee shop and/or don’t bother other people with that all-too-common gaming rage, you should be fine.

-In your own home, you can yell, scream and/or throw shit to your heart’s (dis)content with little to no consequence.
+In your own home, you can yell, scream and/or throw shit to your heart’s (dis)content with little to no consequence whenever you’re getting pwn’d.
 But in a public place like a coffee shop, you’re gonna get your ass thrown out if you pull that shit.
 Worst case, someone might call the cops and you’ll face legal problems.

 You should consider getting a headset.
 Being outdoors and/or in public places means it’s important not to disturb other people with noise from the game.
-Even if aren’t (insert funny comment about being angry here), there’s nothing you can do about the noise from the game.
+Even if aren’t raging, there’s nothing you can do about the noise from the game.

 This is the one I recommend (Amazon).

-Alternatively, you can play on mute, but that’ll ruin the overall gaming experience.
+Alternatively, you can play on mute, but that’ll ruin the overall gaming experience in my opinion.